git-town/git-town/README.md

 <a href="http://scottchacon.com/2011/08/31/github-flow.html" target="_blank">GitHub flow</a>
 and others.

-It is designed for workflows that have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and assumes you use a central code repository like [GitHub](http://github.com).
+It is designed for workflows that have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and assumes you use a central code repository like
+<a href="http://github.com" target="_blank">GitHub</a>,
+<a href="https://bitbucket.org" target="_blank">BitBucket</a>, or others.

 * makes it easy to create, sync, and merge branches
 * minimizes merge conflicts